- Easy online banking via the EverBank website and mobile app

-- High yields on qualifying checking, money market and CD accounts compared with many other banks
+- High yields on qualifying checking, savings and CD accounts

-- Non-TIAA ATM fees only reimbursed up to $15 per month -- though unlimited if maintaining a minimum average daily balance of $5,000
+- Non-EverBank ATM fees are only reimbursed up to $15 per month -- though unlimited reimbursements are available if you maintain a minimum average daily balance of $5,000

 Although the bank is based in Jacksonville, Florida, residents of all U.S. states can open an account and handle their banking needs using the website or mobile app.

-The combination of low fees — including $0 overdraft transfer fees and $0 monthly account fees — and a competitive interest rate is part of the reason the Yield Pledge® Checking account is one of GOBankingRates’ picks for its Best Checking Accounts of 2022 list.
+- Yield Pledge® Checking: Accounts earn APY on all balance tiers and there is a $100 minimum for the account.
+The combination of $0 overdraft transfer fees, $0 monthly account fees and a competitive interest rate, is part of the reason the Yield Pledge Checking account is one of GOBankingRates’ picks for Best Checking Accounts of 2023.

-It’s the least customizable and most standard of all account types at TIAA — which for most individuals, might be all that’s needed from a savings account.
+It’s the least customizable and most standard of all account types at EverBank but it covers all the needs of a savings account.

 Lastly, higher investments of $10,000 qualify for an IntraFi Network Deposits CD.
 The APYs tend to be lower, but this account offers expanded FDIC coverage — into the millions of dollars rather than the typical $250,000.
 So if you want to keep more money in a single insured account, this may be a good option for you.

-Not all TIAA customers have access to in-person service, especially those who do not happen to live near one of its branch locations.
+Not all EverBank customers have access to in-person service, especially those who do not happen to live near one of its branch locations.

-You can also reach out via email on the bank website.
+You can also reach out via email on the bank’s website.

 Mobile and Digital Experience